Omar-Hisham/Noor_robot-/Noor_robot-/README.md

 $python3 openAiNode.py

 # Note
-to change the language you can change the var lang input on those files gspeech.py, openai.py and tts.py (from en to the desired language)
+to change the language you can change the var lang input on those files stt.py, tts.py and openai.py (from en to the desired language)